DCP is following the advice issued by SA Health and the federal Department of Health.

 SA Health has confirmed that children and young people in care who are diagnosed with coronavirus will be hospitalised as a first step.
 SA Health will provide advice regarding any other people in the home or facility, and information about any contact tracing or further isolation that needs to occur.

-Staff should use SA Health’s decision-making flow chart to decide when and how to seek medical attention.
+Staff should review SA health What to do if you test positive to COVID-19?
+Fact sheet to help decide when and how to seek medical attention.

 In line with advice from SA Health and the Department of Health, anyone being tested for coronavirus should be directed away from the workplace until the results of their test is confirmed.

-If coronavirus is confirmed, you will need to work with SA Health regarding contact tracing and further isolation requirements.
+If coronavirus is confirmed, you will need to work with SA Health regarding isolation, testing, reporting and any other requirements as prescribed on the SA Health website.
 It is worth keeping your contract manager in-the-loop if this occurs.

 The Department of Health has produced a fact sheet with information for employers.